lhcb/starterkit-lessons/first-analysis-steps/davinci.md

 {% callout "Which version of DaVinci should I use?" %}

 All available versions of DaVinci are given on the [DaVinci releases][releases] page.
 Which one should you use?
-They are a couple of guidelines to follow:
+There are a couple of guidelines to follow:

-1. When starting a new analysis, use the latest version suitable for the data you would like to analysis.
+1. When starting a new analysis, use the latest version suitable for the data you would like to analyse.
 2. When continuing an analysis, use the same version of DaVinci consistently throughout.
 This includes cases where you want to repeat an existing analysis but with modified settings, e.g. re-running a Stripping line.

-There are a set of DaVinci versions for Upgrade studies (versions v50r0 and above) and a set for everything else.
+There are a set of DaVinci versions for Upgrade studies (versions v50r1 and above) and a set for everything else.
 Generally, you will want the latest version in the latter set, such as when making ntuples from Run 1 or Run 2 data.